sil-student-projects/realtimelexicon/README.md

 The directory structure is as follows.

 ### Bootstrap_UI_ShareJS
-This holds a basic example using the attachTextArea function.
+This holds a basic example that can demonstrate much of our end-goal functionality using the attachTextArea function.

 ### Experiments
 This holds early experimentation with ShareDB.